ishuu19/Carousell-scraper/README.md

 print(f"Data has been saved to`carousell_data.csv`.")
 ```
-## Data Cleaning
+## Part 2: Cleaning Carousell Data
-### Script Explanation:
-#### Loading the Scraped Data
+### 2.1 Importing Libraries and Reading CSV Data

-The script starts by importing the necessary libraries and loading the scraped data from the CSV file into a Pandas DataFrame.
+This section imports Pandas and reads the previously scraped Carousell data from the CSV file.
 ```python
 Copy
 import pandas as pd